yugabyte/yugabyte-db/docs/content/v1.2/manage/enterprise-edition/backup-restore.md

 showAsideToc: true
 ---

-This section will describe how to backup and restore tables using the YugaByte Admin Console.
+This section will describe how to backup and restore tables using the Yugabyte Admin Console.

 ## Create Universe